radovluk/Smart-Contract-Exercise/09-Vulnerabilities-Detection/task/task-code/README.md

 ## Testing in Foundry

 [Foundry](https://github.com/foundry-rs/foundry) provides powerful tools for testing smart contracts, with a focus on flexibility and efficiency.
 Unlike Hardhat (which uses JavaScript), Foundry uses Solidity for writing tests and scripts.
 We won't cover all Foundry functions in detail here, but will focus primarily on writing tests.
 For more information about working with Foundry, visit the project documentation [Foundry Book](https://book.getfoundry.sh/).
 Let's now introduce the concept of smart contract testing with a simple example that you'll work with in this exercise.
-The PiggyBank contract is a simple savings contract where anyone can deposit ETH, but only the owner can withdraw:
+The PiggyBank contract is a simple savings contract where anyone can deposit ETH, but only the owner can withdraw.

+**Note:** At the time of writing this exercise, Hardhat is adding support for Solidity-written tests and scripts in an alpha release.
+If you're interested, check it out: [Hardhat 3 Alpha](https://hardhat.org/hardhat3-alpha).

+**Note:** Hardhat and Foundry are mutually compatible.
+Learn more about this topic: [Integrating Hardhat with Foundry](https://hardhat.org/hardhat-runner/docs/advanced/hardhat-and-foundry#integrating-with-foundry) and [Integrating Foundry with Hardhat](https://book.getfoundry.sh/config/hardhat).

 ```solidity
 // SPDX-License-Identifier: MIT